My package from Conserv has arrived! Now what?

 Step 1: Set up your Conserv Cloud account

 This is the most important part of the process; you'll need to make sure you've gone into your account and gotten everything ready for your monitoring system to come online.
-You can take our free online course, or you can watch a recording of a webinar here.
-These options will serve as great tools to train other staff on the software.
+You can take our free online course here.
+The course will serve as great resource to train other staff on the software.

-💡If you'd like more information on any of these topics, don't hesitate to reach out to your Customer Success Manager!
+💡If you'd like more information on any of these topics, don't hesitate to create a support ticket!
 We're always happy to walk you through any of these processes.

 Step 2: Open your Conserv equipment packages